FrankTimmons/Capstone/capstone-proposal.md

-# Online VS Game
+# Iai

-## Frank Timmons
+## By Frank Timmons

 ## Description
-Let people connect online and battle eachother in a 3d environment.
+Iai will be a melee focused online multiplayer versus game.
+It will allow players to connect in a room and battle it out to see who is the best.
+The combat will be focused around hitting eachother off of the arena similar to something like Super Smash Brothers, but in first person.
+There will be a fluid movement system and a way to chain your moves together in combos.
+The multiplayer will be setup using Photon, a multiplayer solution for Unity, and will allow up to 20 concurrent users with the free plan I will be using.

 ## Minimum Features
+* Melee Combat
+* A map to fight on
+* A way to win or lose
 * Online Lobby system
 * Multiplayer connection
-* First person shooter mechanics

 ## Tools
 * Unity
-* Photon
 * C#
+* Paid Tutorial on Udemy that will supply me with premade assets (3D models, UI designs, sound effects)
+* Photon (unity networking solution that is detailed in the tutorial)
+* Itch.io (webiste for hosting games)

 ## Bonus Features
-* Custom models
+* Custom 3D character and weapon models
 * Custom UI
-* Ideal combat system

 ## Ideal Combat System
 The tutorial I am following goes over how to create a first person shooter multiplayer game, but I'm hoping to refactor it into a melee focused arena fighter a la Smash Bros or the Wii Sports resort Fencing game.
 Crude diagram: